How HunterLab Instruments Meet the Requirements of USP 671 Follow

-- Install the HunterLab Transmission Clamp Accessory (C02-1005-444) at the TTRAN port, which is on the sphere side of the transmission compartment.
+- Install the HunterLab Transmittance Clamp Accessory (C02-1005-444) at the Total Transmission (TTRAN) port, which is on the sphere side of the transmittance compartment.

 - Standardize the instrument in Total Transmission (TTRAN) LAV UV Filter Nominal mode using Air as top-of-scale.

-- The first step in standardization is to block light getting to the detector using the black card as a physical reference for 0% transmission.
+- The first step in standardization is to block light getting to the detector using the black card as a physical reference for 0% transmittance.